ligato/docs/docs/plugins/vpp-plugins.md

 Mandatory fields are `interface type` and `logical name`.
 The name is limited to 63 characters.
 The interface may define unique fields for the given type.

 A key is defined for every interface type.
-Here is an example of a VPP interface key with `<name>` being unique for a particular instance of the interface type:
+Here is an example of a VPP interface key with `<name>` being unique for a particular instance of the interface:

 ```
 /vnf-agent/vpp1/config/vpp/v2/interfaces/<name>